DillyDallyKing/splytreact/README.md

 ## Basic Overview - [SplytReact - Demo](http://splytreact.surge.sh/)

-SpyltReact is a simple prototype app which shows users the relative location of available taxis around SplytHQ (latitude=51.5049375 & longitude=-0.0964509&).
+SplytReact is a simple prototype app which shows users the relative location of available taxis around SplytHQ (latitude=51.5049375 & longitude=-0.0964509&).

 Users are able to drag the slider bar to increase or reduce the number of available taxis shown on the map.

 #### Requirements